 - service contracts of directors;

 - directors’ indemnities;

 - minutes of meetings and resolutions;

-- Documents of purchase or redemption the shares out of the capital by a private company;
+- Documents of purchase or redemption of the shares out of the capital by a private company;

-- Report to members of the result of the investigation put by a company into interests in its own shares.
+- Report to members the result of the investigation put by a company into an interest in its own shares.

-As explained after the Companies Act, 2013, the power of company secretary in India have broadened and more direct responsibilities have into effect.
-As mentioned in section 203, the companies do not need to hire full-time managerial personnel relying on the section of the company as mentioned by the center.
+As explained after the Companies Act, 2013, the power of the company secretary in India has broadened and more direct responsibilities have into effect.
+As mentioned in section 203, the companies do not need to hire full-time managerial personnel relying on the section of the company as mentioned by the centre.